brotherdust/cycfi-nexus-midi/README.md

 ## License

-This project is provided as-is for educational and personal use.
-Please check the repository for specific license information.
+This project is provided as-is for educational and personal use under the MIT license.

 ## Support and Contact